thaisperezz/plant-humanities-summerprogram/session-2/README.md

 	   caption="Here is a *Camellia Sinensus*."

-Ok so now that we have done a comparative viewer, we are going to try something else: a timeline. [^1]
+Ok so now that we have done a comparative viewer, we are going to try something else: a footnote. [^1]

 [^1]: Here is the first footnote.